IowaComputerGurus/dnn.secureMyInstall/Readme.md

 # DNN Secure My Install

+> [!NOTE]
+> This project has been archived and should be utilized at your own risk depending on your situation.

 **_Use At Own Risk_**

 This process is provided to help individuals secure their DNN installation, however, due to the nature of the changes it makes, it could result in adverse behaviors